ubai97/front-editor/README.md

-# What you can get with Front Editor
-Have you ever seen websites that allow users to submit posts or other type of content?
-Do you want to have user-submitted content on your site?
-Front Editor allow users to submit blog posts to your WordPress site with great and new [EditorJs](https://editorjs.io/ "EditorJs").
+# What are the purposes of using this plugin?
+* 1. You can edit a post and add it without entering the admin panel
+* 2. If you have editors, they can add or edit the post even without having the access to admin panel
+* 3. You can allow users to submit posts and edit them without the admin panel access, and you will get user-generated unique content

+Font Editor is using the new generation block editor: [EditorJS](https://editorjs.io/ "EditorJs").

 ## How to start with wp front editor [Full tutorial](https://wpfronteditor.com/how-to-start-with-wp-front-editor/)
 ## Plugin Futures
 * Add page with our Gutenberg block ```Editor Block ``` or shortcode ```[bfe-front-editor]``` and allow your website user submit post from front end with Editorjs